Early Years Foundation Stage at Hodge Clough Primary School.

-At Hodge Clough Primary the Foundation Stage begins when your child enters the nursery and lasts until the end of Reception.
+At Hodge Clough Primary school the foundation stage begins when your child begins nursery and ends when they leave the reception class.

 How will my child learn?